Skip to the main content

 • Educate and train staff members about working with volunteers

-• Supervise volunteers or support staff who supervise them
+• Supervise volunteers or the support staff who supervise volunteers, holding staff supervisors accountable for volunteer engagement

-• Collect statistics (qualitative and quantitative) and write reports
+• Collect statistics (qualitative and quantitative) and ensure the reports are shared

 • Source and write funding proposals